survivejs/webpack-book/manuscript/building_with_webpack/06_separating_css.md

 module.exports = validate(config);
 ```

-Given Webpack is aware of `PATHS.app` through an entry, we could skip assing it to `parts.purifyCSS`.
-As explicit is often nicer than implicit, passing it here doesn't hurt.
+Given Webpack is aware of `PATHS.app` through an entry, we could skip passing it to `parts.purifyCSS`.
+As explicit is often nicer than implicit, having it here doesn't hurt.
 We'll get the same result either way.

 If you execute `npm run build` now, you should see something like this: